 BrightPay Connect is an online payroll and HR tool that offers significant benefits to help your business comply with the GDPR legislation.
-BrightPay Connect is an add-on product to the payroll software.
-The main objective of BrightPay Connect is to increase the efficiency and effectiveness of payroll work within the remit of the GDPR guidelines.
+BrightPay Connect is an add-on to BrightPay on your PC or Mac that introduces powerful new features.
+The main objective of BrightPay Connect is to increase the efficiency and effectiveness of payroll work to keep in line with the GDPR guidelines by linking your payroll data to the cloud to enable new features.

 Are you keeping your payroll files safe and protected?
 It is important to keep them protected in case of the event of fire, theft, cyber-attacks and damaged computers.
 BrightPay Connect is the solution.
+When you link an employer to BrightPay Connect, it will be automatically synchronised to the cloud as you run your payroll or make any changes.
 It is hosted on Microsoft Azure for ultimate performance and reliability.
-BrightPay Connect keeps a chronological history of all backups which can be restored at anytime.
+BrightPay Connect keeps a chronological history of all backups which can be restored at any time.

 Are you trying to find ways to improve your time-management skills?
 You can invite employees to their own self-service online portal which can be accessed using a smartphone app or any web browser.
-Employees will be able to securely access and download payslips, P60s, P45s, submit annual leave requests and view leave taken and leave remaining.
+Employees will be able to securely access and download payslips, P60s, P45s, submit annual leave requests and view leave taken and leave remaining and also view the personal details you currently hold for them, and request to make updates such as change of address, etc.

 Are you looking for an easy and secure way to share documents?
 BrightPay Connect provides a self-service dashboard to both accountants and employers so they can access payslips, payroll reports, amounts due to HMRC, annual leave requests and employee contact details.
 You can also securely share resources, upload HR documents and get payroll data approval from the client electronically.

-For bureaus, clients can upload or manually input their employees’ hours and payment details.
-This is offering an additional layer of GDPR protection.
-Once the hours are added/imported, information can be automatically synchronised to the employer file on the bureau’s PC, ready for processing.
+Bright Pay Connect allows users to securely send payroll entry requests and payroll approval requests to their clients, changing the way payroll bureaus interact and communicate with clients.
+Once the hours are added/imported, information can be automatically synchronised to the employer file.
 Bureaus can then securely send a payroll summary back to the client for approval through BrightPay Connect.
 This will eliminate the need to exchange emails, reduce the double entry requirement and minimise errors from manual data input.
+Inputting data through BrightPay Connect’s secure portal will help with GDPR compliance.

 If you are interested in BrightPay Connect, why not attend one of our free online demos!